I’ve cut down on bikes, that’s a bit like saying “I used to smoke 50 a day, but through sheer willpower, I’m down to 48“.

 More travelled than Alan Wicker (look it up young people).
 180 at the front and only 10 less at the back.
 Writing cheques (yep you’ll be googling those as well) I clearly cannot cash.
 But wait, is it just a weighty trail bike with a few more tricks up its sleeve?

-After three years I’d say not.
+After four years I’d say not.
 Just been fantastic.
-Now with a few suspension (well 2 so really that’s ‘all of themhttps://www.pickled-hedgehog.com/stuck-in-the-middle-with-you/ ) and around a 1800km ridden.
+Now with a few suspension (well 2 so really that’s ‘all of them‘ https://www.pickled-hedgehog.com/stuck-in-the-middle-with-you/ ) and around a 2000km ridden.
 Saved my arse multiple times on the Basque and 2 x Molini trips.
 That wasn’t the surprise.
 The surprise was how brilliant it was as a trail bike.
 37lbs of hard to categorise fun.
-Since I got the RipMo and Yeti back tho, not ridden it as much.
-But it’s time will come again.

 Bearings are shit tho.
 Match the paint 🙂 Don’t care, love this thing.